P1xt/legalese/README.md

 sudo apt-get install nodejs npm mongodb git sudo service mongodb start
-Edited /etc/mongodb.conf to add "smallfiles=true" at the bottom of the file sudo service mongodb restart
+Edited /etc/mongodb.conf to add "smallfiles=true" at the bottom of the file Edited /etc/mongodb.conf to turn off journaling ... it would not work with journaling on, even with smallfiles sudo service mongodb restart

 cd Applications